-Keystone Law Middle East continues its hiring streak with the addition of four Partners during Q2 of 2021.
+Keystone Law Middle East continues its hiring streak with the appointment of four new Partners during Q2 of 2021.
 The firm has achieved tremendous growth in its first 12 months of operation and now has 13 Partners based in the Middle East.
 Keystone continues to attract high levels of interest from senior lawyers across the region.

 The new appointments are: